actions/create-github-app-token/README.md

 ### `repositories`

-**Optional:** Comma-separated list of repositories to grant access to.
+**Optional:** Comma or newline-separated list of repositories to grant access to.

 > [!NOTE]
 > If `owner` is set and `repositories` is empty, access will be scoped to all repositories in the provided repository owner's installation.
 If `owner` and `repositories` are empty, access will be scoped to only the current repository.